 Lead: Identification, Testing and Protection, 29 CFR 1910.1025

 Lead exposure occurs in a variety of industries including primary and secondary lead smelting, automotive manufacturing, shipbuilding and repair and solder manufacturing.
-Although the Occupational Safety and Health Administration (OSHA) PEL is 50 μg/m3, the standard also implements an action level for lead of 30μg/m3 where the employer is required to fulfill certain requirements of the standard such as exposure monitoring, medical surveillance and training and education but not others.
+Although the Occupational Safety and Health Administration (OSHA) PEL is 50 μg/m3, the standard also implements an action level for lead of 30 μg/m3, above which the employer is required to fulfill certain requirements of the standard such as exposure monitoring, medical surveillance and training and education, but not others.
 For example, if initial monitoring reveals lead levels above the action level but below the PEL, the employer is required to repeat monitoring every six months; if lead is detected above the PEL, the employer would be required to repeat monitoring quarterly (every three months).
 1910.1025(d)(6).

-When lead is absorbed into the body in certain doses (above the action level or PEL) it can be toxic.
-Although there are some immediate effects that occur from prolonged exposure to lead in those doses, some of the most serious toxic effects may not become apparent until several years after initial exposure.
+When lead is absorbed into the body in doses above the action level or PEL it can be toxic.
+Although there are some immediate effects that could occur from exposure to lead in those doses, some of the most serious toxic effects may not become apparent until several years after initial exposure.

-There is a common misconception that lead can be absorbed through skin; lead itself is not normally absorbed through the skin (except for certain organic compounds not covered by this standard such as tetraethyl lead).
+There is a common misconception that lead can be absorbed through skin; lead itself is not absorbed through the skin (except for certain organic compounds not covered by this standard such as tetraethyl lead).
 Lead is absorbed into the body through inhalation (breathing) and ingestion (eating).
 When lead is present in the air as a dust, fume or mist, it can be inhaled through your lungs and upper respiratory tract.
-The most common source of lead absorption in industry is inhalation.
+The most common source of lead absorption in the industry is inhalation.
 Generally, lead that is absorbed through ingestion stems from contaminated hands, food, water, cigarettes or clothing.
 Lead entering the respiratory and digestive systems is released to the blood and distributed throughout the body.

-Once lead is absorbed into the bloodstream, it circulates throughout the body and is stored in various organs and body tissue.
-While some of the lead will excrete, some will stay in the organs and body tissue.
-As the exposure to lead continues, the amount stored in the body increases, while the amount you excreted decreases.
-Lead stored in the tissues slowly causes irreversible damage to the individual cells then to the organs and eventually all body systems.
+Once lead is absorbed into the bloodstream, it circulates throughout the body and is stored in bones, various organs and body tissue.
+While some of the lead is excreted, some will stay in the organs and body tissue.
+As the exposure to lead continues, the amount stored in the body increases, while the amount excreted decreases.
+Lead stored in the tissues slowly causes irreversible damage to the individual cells, then to the organs and eventually to all body systems.

 In large enough doses, lead can cause immediate health problems and possibly even death.
-A condition affecting the brain called acute encephalopathy can be deadly in a matter of days if a person inhales or ingests a large enough dose of lead; this condition progresses from seizures to coma to death by cardio respiratory arrest.
-The chance that a dose large enough to cause immediate problems occurring in industry is unlikely but not impossible; it is more likely however that a person who is exposed to lead in small doses over a long period of time could develop problems such as acute encephalopathy in the long-term.
+A condition affecting the brain called acute encephalopathy can be deadly in a matter of days if a person inhales or ingests a large enough dose of lead.
+This condition progresses from seizures to coma to death by cardio respiratory arrest.
+The chance of a dose large enough to cause immediate problems occurring in the industry is unlikely but not impossible; it is more likely however, that a person who is exposed to lead in small doses over an extended period of time could develop problems such as acute encephalopathy.
 Chronic overexposure to lead could also damage blood-forming, nervous, urinary and reproductive systems.
 Kidney disease and failure are also common.

-If any lead is present in the workplace in any quantity, OSHA requires the employer to make an initial determination of whether the action level of lead is exceeded for any employee.
-This initial determination must include instrument monitoring of the air for the presence of lead and must cover the exposure of a representative number of employees who are reasonably believed to be exposed the highest lead levels.
+If lead is present in the workplace in any quantity, OSHA requires the employer to make an initial determination of whether the action level of lead is exceeded for any employee.
+This initial determination must include monitoring of the air for the presence of lead and must cover the exposure of a representative number of employees who are reasonably believed to be exposed to the highest lead levels.
 If any employee has reported symptoms of lead overexposure, or if there are any observations or indications that conditions suggest lead overexposure, the employer must include this information in the initial determination.
-If the initial testing shows lead levels above the action level (30μg/m3) then an air monitoring program must be set up by the employer to determine the exposure level for every employee in the workplace.

-Lead testing can be done in the following ways:
+Lead exposure monitoring can be done in the following ways: